techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 ## Handling an Auto attendant or Call queue call

 Users can differentiate incoming calls from an Auto attendant or Call queue before they answer the call.
-Along with the name and/or number of the caller, the toast users receive will also contain:
+Along with the name or number of the caller, the toast users receive also contains:

 - Auto attendant:
   - That answered the call: The display name of the resource account assigned to the Auto attendant
   - Nested without a resource account: The display name of the resource account assigned to the Auto attendant that answered the call
-  - Nested with a resource account:The display name of the resource account assigned to the Auto attendant that answered the call
+  - Nested with a resource account: The display name of the resource account assigned to the Auto attendant that answered the call

 - Call queue:
   - That answered the call: The display name of the resource account assigned to the Call queue